 - Knowledge Management

 This is your opportunity to integrate and apply the information management concepts, frameworks and skills gained in the preceding modules into a practical assignment.
 Typically this is an internationally-published case study (such as those of Harvard Business School) to which you may apply the new knowledge and skills learned on the Executive Master in Information Management.
-Further, project groups formed early in the MIM programme (3 to 4 people per group) will complete a complex assignment (typically a case study) in the area of Information Management and IT governance. » back to top
+Further, project groups formed early in the MIM program (3 to 4 people per group) will complete a complex assignment (typically a case study) in the area of Information Management and IT governance.

-*This programme information can be subjected to change.
+*This program information can be subjected to change.